surajkiron/roomba_planner/README.md

 that denotes a 2d grid in a row major format.
 The intent is to find a safe **collision-free** path from a given location to the vicinity of the goal location.

-Create a class that inherits the `PathPlannerInterface` class, and implement the `getCollisionFreePath()` pure virtual function to provide a trajectory which can be followed by the robot.
+The PathPlanner classes inherits the `PathPlannerInterface` class, and implements the `getCollisionFreePath()` pure virtual function to provide a trajectory which can be followed by the robot.
 Note that the start position and goal position may be any point within the occupancy grid.
-Take any assumptions based on the code provided already in the repository, but state the assumptions clearly in the Assumptions section below.
-We will analyze the design of the system as well as the algorithm.
-Try to stick to Eigen and STL libs for implementation.

 ## System Description